aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/multi_ed25519.md

 ## Function `signature_verify_strict_t`

-This function is used to verify a multi-signature on any BCS-serializable type T. For now, it is used to verify the proof of private key ownership when rotating authentication keys.
+This function is used to verify a multi&#45;signature on any BCS&#45;serializable type T. For now, it is used to verify the<br/> proof of private key ownership when rotating authentication keys.

 <pre><code>public fun signature_verify_strict_t&lt;T: drop&gt;(multisignature: &amp;multi_ed25519::Signature, public_key: &amp;multi_ed25519::UnvalidatedPublicKey, data: T): bool<br/></code></pre>